Climate Action Plan

 Download a copy of the Climate Action Plan.

 In January 2011, the City of Santa Clarita began the process of completing a Climate Action Plan.
-This ambitious project will seek to measure the amount of greenhouse gas emissions generated within the City and develop strategies to reduce them in the future.
-You can get involved!
-Read our frequently asked questions to find out how.
+This ambitious project measures the amount of greenhouse gas emissions generated within the City and develops strategies to reduce them in the future.

 What is a Climate Action Plan?